BlueField DPU Administrator Quick Start Guide

 This section takes you through the basic steps of installing BlueField DPU and performing a sample administrative task on it.

-Install your DPU into your host server according to the instructions under Hardware Installation.Warning
+Install your DPU into your host server according to the instructions under Hardware Installation.Note

 Ensure your host OS is included in the supported operating systems list and that the BlueField's out-of-band (OOB) management interface is connected to the network.
 The OOB interface must be connected to a DHCP/DNS server.
 The MAC address of the OOB port is found on the sticker on the BlueField DPU.

-Note: # update-pciids # lspci | grep BlueField